s21-tasks/A_Parallels/README.md

 You need to implement the usual and parallel algorithms to solve the SLE using the Gaussian elimination method:
 - The program must be developed in C++ language of C++17 standard
 - The program code must be located in the src folder
+- When writing code it is necessary to follow the Google style
 - Do not use outdated language constructs and libraries
-- Provide a Makefile for building the library and tests (with targets all, clean, tests, gauss)
+- Add to an existing Makefile target called "gauss" for building the program
 - The program must have a console interface
 - The user sets the matrix describing the SLE
 - The user sets the number of executions *N*